 In all seriousness, I envisioned a place where people could come together and share their thoughts and opinions on anime that I’ve seen, recommend anime/manga, debate what makes or breaks a good anime, share newsworthy info, and enlighten each other in the process.
 To read more about why I started this blog, click here.

 So what can you expect to get out of my blog?
-Well, aside from my thorough anime reviews, littered with my observations and light attempts at humor, my current featured content is the Re – watch under the Full-Bloom of Spring.
+Well, aside from my thorough anime reviews, littered with my observations and light attempts at humor, my current featured content is an episode by episode theme analysis of the Your lie in April anime, entitled: Your Theme in April.

 Aside from this, I’ll occasionally post about up and coming anime, mildly interesting anime info, manga reviews, polls, artwork, and contests.
 All of this will be accompanied by even more of my sad humor.
 Exciting, yes?